Polishing & Enhancing Chrome and Stainless-Steel Wire Wheels

 What is the best way to rejuvenate a tyre and give it that “New Tyre” look?

-For the ultimate “new tyre look”, apply E-Valence Silicone Free Tyre Dressing.
+For the ultimate “new tyre look”, apply E-Valence Tyre Dressing – Silicone Free.

 This product is water-based and does not contain silicone.
-Simply apply it to a slightly moist sponge and wipe around the tyre in the usual manner.
-Once complete, ensure the tyre is dry by wiping it with a microfibre cloth.
-For the cleaning and polishing of Painted Wire Wheels, refer to our online post.
+Simply apply it to a slightly moist sponge or microfibre cloth and wipe around the tyre in the usual manner.
+Once complete, ensure the tyre is dry by wiping it again with the cloth.

 *1 Polishing: – any process or chemical enhancement that includes the word “polish” by definition is an abrasive process to clean or enhance.